Public-Health-Scotland/R-Resources/posit_workbench_acceptable_use_policy.md

 ## Accessing Posit Workbench

-### Authorisation
+### Authorised Users

-Line managers of PHS staff can authorise their requests for access to Posit Workbench.
+As per the System Security Plan (SSP) for Posit Workbench, only Public Health Scotland staff are permitted to access Posit Workbench, and specific named non-PHS users who are required to access Posit Workbench for System Administration purposes.

-Non-PHS users must seek authorisation from ...
+Line managers of PHS staff can authorise their staff's requests for access to Posit Workbench.

 ### Changing User Access

-Changes to users' access can be requested by ...
+Line managers of PHS staff can request and/or authorise changes to their staff's access to Posit Workbench.

-### User Access Tracking
+### Licenses

-Public Health Scotland have a fixed number of named-user licenses for Posit Workbench, and therefore users accessing Posit Workbench will be tracked for the sole purpose of ensuring compliance with the license agreement.
+Public Health Scotland have a fixed number of named-user licenses for Posit Workbench.
+A user accessing Posit Workbench will be logged by the application.
+These logs will be reviewed by authorised PHS staff and non-PHS System Administrators to ensure that PHS is compliant with the license agreement.

 ## Appropriate Usage